An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Inexact -order regularized proximal Newton method

-Next we establish some favourable properties of the sequence $\{(x^k,y^k)\}_{k\in\mathbb{N}}$ under Assumption \ref{ass2}, which play a crucial role in the convergence analysis of section \ref{sec4}. \begin{proposition} Let $\{(x^k,y^k)\}_{k\in\mathbb{N}}$ be the sequence generated by Algorithm \ref{qregPNT}.
-Then, under Assumption \ref{ass2}, the following statements hold. \begin{itemize} \item[(i)] There exists a constant $\widehat{L}>0$ such that $L_k\le\widehat{L}$ for all $k\in\mathbb{N}$.
+Assumption \ref{ass2} (i) is implied by the boundedness of the level set of $F$ associated with $F(x^0)$.
+Assumption \ref{ass2} (ii) is weaker than its global version, a common condition for the convergence rate analysis of the CR method (see \cite{Doikov20,Doikov22,Yue19cubic}).
+Under Assumptions \ref{ass1}-\ref{ass2}, we can establish the following conclusion for the sequences $\{x^k\}_{k\in\mathbb{N}}$ and $\{y^k\}_{k\in\mathbb{N}}$, which plays a crucial role in the convergence analysis of Section \ref{sec4}. \begin{proposition} Under Assumptions \ref{ass1}-\ref{ass2}, the following statements hold. \begin{itemize} \item[(i)] There exists a constant $\widehat{L}>0$ such that $L_k\le\widehat{L}$ for all $k\in\mathbb{N}$.

 \item[(ii)] $\lim_{k\to\infty}v^k=\lim_{k\to\infty}R_k(y^k)=0$ and $\lim_{k\to\infty}r(x^k)=0$.

 \item[(iii)] $\omega(x^0)$ is a nonempty connected compact set, and $\omega(x^0)\subset\mathcal{S}^*$.